TWINGSISTER/Geogebra-Javascript-Bundle/README.md

 # Geogebra-Javascript-Bundle
-Provides Javascript codebase from the Geogebra project
+Provides Javascript codebase from the Geogebra projects

 This repository takes the master branch of
 [the official Geogebra repository](https://github.com/geogebra/geogebra) and builds, via GitHub Actions, the Javascript codebase for the web version of Geogebra.